guebe/ACSC2024/fsvm2/README.md

 ## Conclusion

+I really liked the challenge and I think the decisions and methodologies taken where appropriate for solving it fast.

+As usually, the hardest part, namely identifying the system of linear equations, was solved using simple tools like `grep`.

-I am pretty happy with the solution.
-I think the decisions and methodologies taken where appropriate for the challenge.
-Please note that all source code is posted as is.
-I did not polish it after solving to provide a realistic reading experience.
+Please note that all source code is posted as is was.
+It was not polished after the challenge by intent to provide a realistic reading experience.